Leveraging recurring invoices in multiple currencies for her business, Carolina can balance her love of travel and her growing business with ease.

-Carolina Ramirez Herrera is a digital nomad and dot connector with brands and people in the travel agency, amassing an incredible portfolio of work and collaborations with her namesake agency CRH Collective.
+Carolina Ramirez Herrera is a digital nomad and dot connector with brands and people in the travel agency, amassing an incredible portfolio of work and collaborations around the world with her namesake agency CRH Collective.

 Prior to flying solo with her own venture, Carolina cut her teeth as a Global PR Director for the Oasis Collections team specializing in strategic partnerships and business development.
 She has mastered the art of collecting memories without sacrificing her knack for business, but her initial introduction to being a solopreneur was accidental.

-“I kind of started consulting kind of by accident,” said Carolina.
-“I said ‘OK, let me start freelance consulting until I know what I want to do’.
+“I started consulting kind of by accident,” said Carolina.
+“I said, ‘OK, let me start freelance consulting until I know what I want to do’.
 One thing led to another, and four years later, here I am.
 Today, Carolina specializes in consulting across public relations, marketing, and digital media with clients ranging from real estate, hospitality, travel, art, and health and wellness.

-Born and raised in Miami, Florida with Colombian heritage, Carolina is fluent in English, Spanish and Italian, and truly embodies a worldly perspective in her business and private life.
-We sat down with her to understand how she’s able to scale her business with the help of FreshBooks and balance her jet-set lifestyle.
+Born and raised in Miami, Florida, with Colombian heritage, Carolina is fluent in English, Spanish, and Italian, and truly embodies a worldly perspective in her business and private life.
+We sat down with her to understand how she has been able to scale her business with the help of FreshBooks and balance her jet-set lifestyle.

 Why Miami for your business?

-Carolina: I’m Colombian originally my parents and I grew up in Miami.
-My parents live in Miami and I grew up there, went to school there.
+Carolina: I’m Colombian originally.
+My parents and I grew up in Miami.
+My parents live in Miami, and I grew up there, went to school there.
 I moved to New York after college and traveled a ton.
 But my base, I guess, for a while has always been Miami just because my family is there.
-I guess it’s also a great place to like Hub in terms of travel.
+I guess it’s also a great place to “hub,” in terms of travel.
 It’s super close to travel to Latin America and to Europe.
 It was only later in life when I noticed people were like, oh, of course, Florida.
 That’s where you have your company.
 Taxes.
 Duh.